 What is the process for Kybella treatment?

 The process of Kybella treatment for the double chin is straightforward and effective.
 An in-person consultation is necessary to evaluate the neck, chin, and jowls area.
 Photographs are taken for your personal patient record to document your treatment results.
-If you are a good candidate for Kybella injections, a topical numbing cream is applied 45-60 minutes prior to your treatment, to the site of injections.
+If you are a good candidate for Kybella injections, a topical numbing cream, a topical pain medication, is applied 45-60 minutes before your treatment to the site of injections.
 After the area is numb, the site is cleaned with alcohol and prepared for Kybella treatment.

 A grid is placed to mark the treatment site of the submental area, and Kybella injections are placed uniformly into the location of the fat cells.
 The deoxycholic acid will have an enzymatic reaction at the injection site for the fat cells to dissolve.
 In this manner, the Kybella injections will cause the area to swell as the area is being treated.
 Kybella swelling is an indication of the process working and is an expected side effect of Kybella treatment.
 Ice packs will be applied to the treatment area immediately upon completion of the injections to help with initial swelling.

 The side effects that are involved with Kybella treatments are all temporary.
 The following are common side effects from Kybella injections:

 - Swelling – occurs commonly at the treatment area from Kybella injection

 - Bruising – localized bruising can occur at the injection site.
-Dr. Green recommends patients to avoid any blood thinners, including aspirin, ibuprofen, fish oil, or vitamin E, or supplements for one week before their Kybella treatment.
+Dr. Green recommends patients avoid any blood thinners, including aspirin, ibuprofen, fish oil, vitamin E, or supplements, for one week before their Kybella treatment.

 - Pain at the localized site of injection

 - Burning or redness in the treatment area

-- Nodule or hard skin at the treatment area
+- Nodule or hard skin in the treatment area

 - Numbness at the site of injection

 Rarer side effects that have been described are:

 - Throat or mouth pain

 - Hair loss in men in the treatment area

 - Skin tissue damage (necrosis)